w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to teach the learning outcomes:

 * Reflect with students about terms that are difficult to understand based on audience and context, including jargon and terms that require advanced reading ability.
 Emphasize that it is good practice to provide substitutions for those terms when possible.
 Demonstrate how to provide explanations when the terms cannot be changed.
 For example, including a glossary of terms in the document.
 * Provide text passages with clear language that is easy to read and understand.
 Compare those with passages that are overly complex and harder to understand.
-Emphasize that clear writing is essential for people with disabilities to effectively use content.
+Emphasize that clear writing is essential for some groups of people with disabilities to effectively use content.
 * Compare active versus passive voice in sentence structures.
 Explain how understanding is improved by using direct language and clear identification of the source of the action.
-Connect this technique to the ability of several groups of people with disabilities to understand content.
+Explain how active voice improves overall accessibility and readability of the content.
-* Demonstrate how different font types and sizes impact readability of the content.
+* Demonstrate how different visual aspects impact readability of the content.
+These include font types and sizes, spacing, and line height.
 Demonstrate use of font types, such as Sans Serif, that provide a good reading experience.
 Providing the text is a content author's responsibility.
-Defining which fonts to use is a designer's responsibility.
+Defining the visual appearance is a designer's responsibility.

 #### Ideas to Assess Knowledge for Topic